Doxygen with github

 πŸ” Application rotator

-The library implements one very useful utility named ksAppRotator.
-This object can wrap application instantiation logic into something like carousel or rotator.
+The library provides a very useful utility called ksAppRotator.
+This object can wrap application instantiation logic into a carousel-like rotation mechanism.

 • Bare Arduino projects need to have gnu++2a enabled via compiler.cpp.extra_flags= option in the board.txt file.